aws-geospatial/amazon-location-features-demo-web/README.md

 9. Under the repo settings → Go to Secrets & Variables → Click on Actions.
 10. Now, Add/Update the values in secrets as per the output values gathered from the cloudformation.
 11. Add all keys from `.env` file to the secrets section of the repo as well from the above Requirements section.
-12. Also create a Personal Access Token (PAT) from [here](https://github.com/settings/tokens), which will be added against `GH_PAT` and the username against `GH_USERNAME` in the secrets section of the repo.
 ```
 > WEB_DOMAIN: "http://localhost:3000"
 > WEB_DOMAIN_USERNAME: "XXXXX" // This is the username for the web domain (only required for dev and qa environments, not needed for prod environment)